Roadmap

 Available today

-Palabre already lets you run debates between two agents installed on your machine: Claude Code, Codex CLI, Gemini CLI, OpenCode, or Ollama.
+Palabre already lets you run debates between two agents installed on your machine, or Ask requests where several agents answer independently before a comparative summary: Claude Code, Codex CLI, Antigravity CLI, OpenCode, Mistral Vibe, or Ollama.

 The main features are available: